The Complete Guide to Data Matching: Techniques, Tools, and Best Practices

 Automate Ongoing Matching

-Data matching is not a one-time project.
-New records enter the system daily.
-Establish automated matching workflows that run on ingest (real-time or near-real-time) and batch matching on a scheduled cadence (weekly or monthly) to catch drift.
-The cost of a single matching project is wasted if duplicates re-accumulate within six months.
+Matching is not a one-time project, because new records arrive daily.
+Establish automated workflows that run on ingest and batch matching on a scheduled cadence, since the value of a single project is wasted if duplicates re-accumulate within months.

 Document Everything for Compliance

-In regulated industries, every match decision must be traceable.
-Log the matching rules applied, the scores generated, the threshold used, and whether a human reviewer confirmed or overrode the system's recommendation.
-This audit trail is required under HIPAA for patient matching, SOX Section 404 for financial data integrity, and GDPR Article 5 for data accuracy.
+In regulated industries, every match decision must be traceable: the rules applied, the scores generated, the threshold used, and whether a reviewer confirmed or overrode the recommendation.
+This audit trail is required under HIPAA for patient matching, SOX Section 404 for financial integrity, and GDPR Article 5 for data accuracy.

 How Does Data Matching Relate to Entity Resolution and Deduplication?

-Data matching, entity resolution, and deduplication are closely related but distinct processes.
-Data matching is the foundational operation: comparing records to determine similarity.
-Entity resolution builds on matching by adding clustering (grouping all records that refer to the same entity) and canonicalization (creating a single best-version record for each entity).
-Data deduplication is a specific application of matching where the goal is to identify and remove or merge duplicate records within a single dataset.
+Data matching, entity resolution, and deduplication are closely related but distinct.
+Matching is the foundational operation of comparing records to determine similarity, while entity resolution builds on matching by adding clustering (grouping all records that refer to one entity) and canonicalization (creating a single best-version record).
+Data deduplication is a specific application of matching where the goal is to identify and merge duplicate records within a dataset.

 MatchLogic's entity resolution engine builds on matching by clustering related records into unified entity profiles, connecting scattered fragments into a single view.